 Find the Relaxation Strategies That Work for You

 Relaxation strategies are important for OCD as it can be hard to remove yourself from your intrusive thoughts.
-Breathwork, gratitude journaling and mindfulness meditation can help to ground you in the present moment instead of allowing your intrusive thoughts to take over.
+Breathwork, gratitude journaling and meditation for OCD can help to ground you in the present moment instead of allowing your intrusive thoughts to take over.

 Join a Support Group